 The Public Service and Minority Cluster is based at Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG).
 The Department of Psychiatry and Behavioral Sciences and Behavioral Sciences at ZSFG specializes in the treatment of underserved populations.
-Faculty and Fellows are committed to providing services and developing innovative interventions for such groups as persons with chronic mental illness, low-income populations, and minorities.
+Faculty and Fellows are committed to providing services and developing innovative interventions for these settings.